felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 We are all equal when it comes to time.
 On average, our weeks consist of roughly 110 awake hours, of which at least 40 are taken by our jobs.
-If we mispend hour weekly remaining 70 hours week after week, no wonder we feel like we are accomplishing nothing.
+If we squander our weekly remaining 70 hours week after week, no wonder we feel like we are accomplishing nothing.
 These 70 hours are all we have in our "time tank".
 Life has no mercy when it comes to time, so we have to make sure we plan ahead in order to be able to spend our time in a